-Case 7: NLB greater than WUSL and Non-MDTS Command Size Limits Supported(FYI, OF-FYI)
+Case 7: NLB greater than WUSL and Non-MDTS Command Size Limits Supported (FYI, OF-FYI)

-- 1. Check the DMRL, DMRSL, and DMSL fields.
-If these fields are set to 0h this test is not applicable. - 2.
-Check the ONCS field to determine if the DUT supports the Write Uncorrectable command.
-If the DUT does not support the Write Uncorrectable command this test is not applicable. - 3.
-Check the WUSL value reported by the DUT in the Identify Controller Data Structure.
-If WUSL is set to 0 (unlimited) then this test case is not applicable. - 4.
+- 1. Check the WUSL field.
+If this field is set to 0h this test is not applicable. - 2.
 Configure the NVMe Host to issue a Write Uncorrectable command to a particular LBA on the NVMe Device.
 NLB should be greater than WUSL.